1Gian/html-Framework/htmlframes.md

 In this way, frameworks allow us to cut out much of the work and save a lot of time.
 Tosummarize: there’s no need to reinvent the wheel.
 Example of this frame works.

-*A CSS FRAMEWORK – GET BOOTSTRAP
+1.HTML CSS FRAMEWORK – GET BOOTSTRAP

-*A HTML FRAMEWORK – HTML KICK START
+2.HTML FRAMEWORK – HTML KICK START
   Ultra–Lean HTML5, CSS, & JS Building Blocks for Rapid Website Production.

-*A HTML FRAMEWORK –  HTML5 BOILERPLATE
+3.A HTML FRAMEWORK –  HTML5 BOILERPLATE
   HTML5 Boilerplate helps you build fast, robust, and adaptable web apps or sites.
 Kick-start your project with the combined knowledge and effort of 100s of developers, all in one little package.

-*A HTML FRAMEWORK – GET SKELETON
+4.HTML FRAMEWORK – GET SKELETON

-*A HTML FRAMEWORK – MONTAGEJS
+5.HTML FRAMEWORK – MONTAGEJS
   MontageJS is a modern, full stack HTML5 framework designed to create single-page applications—fast!
 MontageJS uses time-tested design patterns and software principles, allowing you to easily create a modular architecture for your projects and help deliver a high-quality user experience.
   This allows designers and developers to work collaboratively and quickly.